 Special Needs Trust

 A Special Needs Trust is often used when a parent wishes to leave an asset directly to a disabled adult child – called the beneficiary.
 The trust can be established in a parent’s living trust or will.
 This type of trust would not be under the control of the child, and the child would not be able to revoke it or use the assets for their own purposes.

-The Third-Party Special Needs Trust has no obligation to notify the state or pay back Medi-Cal payments after the beneficiary’s death because the beneficiary did not own the assets.
+The third party has no obligation to notify the state or pay back Medi-Cal payments after the beneficiary’s death because the beneficiary did not own the assets.
 This type of trust prevents the beneficiary from controlling the assets, but also maintains a means of helping the beneficiary with the assets held by the trust.